 Generally, the Student Code of Conduct primarily prohibits misconduct on University premises, at University sponsored events/activities off-campus, and at any location where a student is engaged in an official University activity (such as a practicum, internship, field trip, student teaching, or participation in a Consortium course, etc.).
 The University reserves the right to review and adjudicate any occurrence of off-campus student behavior in violation of the Student Code of Conduct that may directly impact or have a significant effect upon the University.
 An off-campus violation(s) by a student of Gallaudet University of a criminal law or the Student Code of Conduct that brings the University into disrepute, adversely affects the University's educational mission, objectives, and/or interests of the University community, or seriously affects the ability of the University to continue its normal activities, for example, are considered to be of legitimate interest to the University.
 In addition, inappropriate behaviors in our surrounding neighborhood such as public urination, public intoxication, disruptive conduct to neighbors, loud and unruly gatherings, violations of the alcohol and/or other drugs policies, and misconduct demonstrating flagrant disregard for any person or persons would be in violation of the Student Code of Conduct and may be subject to appropriate disciplinary procedures.

-Upon receipt of a complaint alleging off-campus student misconduct, the Dean of Student Affairs and Academic Support or his/her designee will review the allegations to determine jurisdiction over such conduct and to determine the appropriate course of action by the University.
+Upon receipt of a complaint alleging off-campus student misconduct, the Dean of Student Affairs or their designee will review the allegations to determine jurisdiction over such conduct and to determine the appropriate course of action by the University.
 As a general rule, the Office of Student Conduct should not process a charge that a student of the University has violated, off-campus, a local, state or federal law, unless the matter is clearly contrary to the legitimate purpose and interests of the University.

 Students at Gallaudet University are subject to all District of Columbia and Federal laws and are accountable to District of Columbia and Federal courts for any violations of such laws.
 A charge alleging that a student of Gallaudet University has violated, on-campus, a District of Columbia or Federal law may be processed, when appropriate, through the University student disciplinary process (see Student Conduct Programs).
 University disciplinary proceedings may be carried out against a student charged with conduct that potentially violates both the criminal law and the Student Code of Conduct (that is, if both possible violations result from the same factual situation) without regard to the pendency of civil or criminal litigation in court or criminal arrest and prosecution.
-Proceedings under the Student Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus at the discretion of the Dean of Student Affairs and Academic Support.
+Proceedings under the Student Code of Conduct may be carried out prior to, simultaneously with, or following civil or criminal proceedings off-campus at the discretion of the Dean of Student Affairs.
 Determinations made or sanctions imposed under the Student Code of Conduct will not be subject to change or challenge because criminal charges arising out of the same fact-giving rise to violation of University rules are pending, were dismissed, reduced, or resolved in favor of/or against the criminal law defendant.

 A Civil Protection Order (CPO) is an instrument of the District of Columbia courts and is enforced by the Metropolitan Police Department (MPD).
 The Department of Public Safety (DPS) has only a support role assisting MPD in documenting any alleged violations and is not responsible for enforcing the CPO.
 MPD is responsible for making the final determination whether 1) a CPO has been violated and 2) what action to take.
 Students who have a CPO in effect and believe that their CPO has been violated can contact either DPS or MPD.
 If the alleged violation takes place on-campus, DPS prefers the student make an initial report of the alleged violation to DPS.
 DPS will take a report and contact MPD for review and action if needed.
 If the alleged violation took place off-campus, the student should contact MPD directly, however, DPS is available to assist in contacting MPD if the student prefers.